Code-Institute-Submissions/besheraj-milestone1/README.md

 - provide the users with responsive google map tool to navigate easily the surrounding area of the gym.

 ## **Wireframes**:
-the website was designed by Balsamiq tool, click here to check it out.
+the website was designed by Balsamiq tool, [link to wireframes!](wireframes/wireframes.pdf)
 # Features:
 ## Existing Features:
 - Navigation menu bar that linked to different sections in the  website